|

 (Montgomery)

-if one chooses to design with the h and k approach,
+if one chooses to design with the \(h\) and \(k\)

-instead of the alpha and beta method illustrated above, is to
+method illustrated above, is to choose \(k\)

-choose k to be half the delta shift (.5 in our example) and
+shift (0.5 in our example) and \(h\)

-h to be around 4 or 5.
+to be around 4 or 5.

-For more information on cusum chart design, see Woodall and Adams (1993). |
+For more information on CUSUM chart design, see Woodall and Adams (1993). |

-| Tabular or Spreadsheet Form of the V-Mask | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Tabular or Spreadsheet Form of the V-Mask | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-| A spreadsheet approach to cusum monitoring |
+A spreadsheet approach to CUSUM monitoring |

-Most users of cusum procedures prefer tabular charts over the
+Most users of CUSUM procedures prefer tabular charts over the

 V-Mask.
 The V-Mask is actually a carry-over of the